dries007/CurseMeta/static_md/devinfo.md

 ## Changes

 _This is only a partial change log.
 Changes before May 1st, 2017 are not logged._

+## May 13th, 2017
+- Added Markdown script (and css) for easier changed to the info pages.

 ### May 6th, 2017
 - Added `mods.json` and `modpacks.json`